Abhishek-Iyer1/abhishek-iyer1.github.io/_pages/about.md

 I envision a society where teams of mobile robots are contributing to our well-being on a daily basis.
 From mundane tasks like last mile delivery, to more extreme applications such as aiding firefighters, environmental clean ups, disaster relief and search and rescue.

-To that extent, my current interests lie in the intersection of Perception and Machine Learning.
+To that extent, my current interests lie in the intersection of Robotics and Deep Learning.
 More specifically, a few focus areas that I am currently interested in -

 * Shared perception, scene understanding, 3D reconstruction across a team of agents
 * Context aware path planning and navigation in an dynamic environment